Peach Habanero Margaritas with Homemade SyrupJump to Recipe

-Happy Cinco de Mayo Saturday!
-If you’re me, you’ll be on the lookout for a delicious margarita at some point today and so I thought I would just bring one to you.
-There’s still time to make these peach habanero margaritas happen and you definitely should!
+Happy Cinco de Mayo week!
+If you’re me, you’ll be on the lookout for a delicious margarita at some point this week and so I thought I would just bring you these delicious Habanero Peach Margaritas!
+There’s plenty of time to make these happen before the weekend and you definitely should!

 And trust me.
 You need something to cool it down.
 This syrup pulls no punches.
 I blended up the seeds and everything.
 The syrup alone will make your eyes water.
 Be careful with it!
 About an ounce of it to a drink is a good start.
 Go up to two ounces if you dare.
 It’s potent stuff, but also perfect with tequila on a hot sunny day.